jonaslimads/go-mysql-kafka/example/README.md

 # Example

-This example uses a testing database found in https://github.com/datacharmer/test_db
+This example uses a test database found in https://github.com/datacharmer/test_db

 ## Running the example